Acorus - A "grass-like" plant that is not a grass. Described in our Bog Page.

-Nassella tenuissima(Stipa tenuissima) - Texas Needle Grass - A fine textured clumping grass which occurs naturally from Texas to New Mexico south through Central America to Chile.
+Nassella tenuissima(Stipa tenuissima) - Texas Needle Grass - A beautiful fine textured clumping grass which occurs naturally from Texas to New Mexico south through Central America to Chile.
 This grass forms wispy tufts to 2 ft tall and as wide of bright green thread-like leaves.
 In mid-summer the soft plume-like flower spikes form, rising only slightly above the foilage.
-It is both drought resistant and cold hardy.
-After flowering it is best watered only by drip irrigation or left unwatered as the application of overhead water will encourage this grass to seed out.
+Unfortunately this plant reseeds extensively in gardens that it has been planted and spreads to areas outside of these plantings.
+Since 2008 we no longer have sold this invasive plant!

 Panicum virgatum 'Prairie Sky'- Blue Switch Grass - A deciduous warm season clump forming grass native to the American prairies.
 It has blue-gray upright foliage to 4-5 ft tall and attractive airy pink tinged flowers in mid-summer.
 'Prairie Sky' was a selection made by Roger Gettig with very blue foliage that has proved itself in western US gardens.
 Plant in full sun.
 Tolerant of most soils and irrigation practices from dry to soggy - shorter when kept dry.
 Hardy into USDA zone 4.
 Cut back in late winter.